Specializations / Fellowship Program

 In collaboration with the New York State Office of Mental Health (NYSOMH), we offer a concentration in Evidence-Based Practice in Mental Health.
 Fellows concentrate on working with clients suffering from serious or persistent mental illness which may include: schizophrenia, bi-polar disorder and borderline personality disorder.

 As the number of people from all age groups and backgrounds dealing with new and lifelong diagnoses has grown, the social work community has focused on working with these patients to help restore their place in the world and cope with daily life.
-As a fellow in the mental illness specialization, you will complete your fieldwork in community-based outpatient facilities approved by the NYSOMH and follow an evidence-based treatment model.
+As a fellow in the mental illness specialization, you will complete your practicum in community-based outpatient facilities approved by the NYSOMH and follow an evidence-based treatment model.

 How it Works